 There are dozens of different insurance products, each of them has their own set of advantages and disadvantages.
 Trying to decide which is best for you can be a long and complicated process, but it’s vital that you understand all of the options and what they provide.

 One of the insurance products receiving some interest in recent years has been the universal index life insurance policy.
 These life insurance policies are permanent life insurance policies, build cash value over time, and provide the ability to take advantage of stock market gains.

-While the universal index life insurance policy can be a way to aggressively grow your cash value in a life insurance policy over time, it’s important to be aware that there are drawbacks to these types of policies as well.
+While universal index life insurance policy can be a way to aggressively grow your cash value in a life insurance policy over time, it’s important to be aware that there are drawbacks to these types of life insurance policies as well.